AmmarEsam/Library-CLI-App/README.md

 ## About

 This is Library Command-line application.
-Developed as part of Data Science of the Fenyx academy of the Fenyx academy.
+Developed as part of Data Science in Fenyx academy.

-In the code we use '''psycopg2, typer, typing, reach''' modules.
+In the code we use '''psycopg2, typer, typing, rich''' modules.

 ## Getting started